Custom and DIY hardware logging

-This page contains an example of how data logging can be implemented.
+This page contains an example of how data logging can be implemented and existing projects you can build and/or adapt.

 An MEMS Inertial Measurement Unit (MEMS IMU) is a chip containing a gyroscope and an accelerometer.
 The gyroscope measures the rotational rate, while the accelerometer measures acceleration as the name implies.
 Gyroflow requires the gyroscope, while the accelerometer is optional and only required if horizon referencing is desired.
 An example of the acceleration and rotational axes around a camera is illustrated above.
 Many camera systems already contain such an IMU for electronic image stabilization, so in some cases, it is possible to allow for motion logging through a firmware update.